juliaaschmidt/react-web3-dao-frontend/README.md

 ## Deployment:

-However, Rinkeby Testnet was taken down, which is why it no longer works.
+However, Rinkeby Testnet this DAO was running on has been taken down.
+Hence, the frontend does not work anymore.
-Website was live and deployed to AWS amplify (https://master.djf2f3efc4uda.amplifyapp.com/) before.